 We just finished with Part 1, Part 2 and Part 3 on the basics of UML diagrams.
 We now have a two-part series on Flowcharts.
 This is a very straightforward post, which you will find useful when it comes to getting your diagrams picture perfect.
 When it comes to flowcharts, one of the most significant things to consider is the element of clarity and attention to detail.
 Flowcharts, as we all know, can range from solving simple to complex problems.
-However, there is a list of common mistakes that are relevant to any flowchart, which you should be cautious of.
+However, there is a list of common mistakes and flowchart guidelines to avoid them, which you should be cautious of.

 The two most widely accepted flow directions are top to bottom or left to right.
 Having said that these two types of directions should not be mixed into the same flowchart.
 Consistency really does matter.